leafo/moonscript/docs/reference.md

         -- super as a value is equal to the parent class: assert super == ParentClass

+`super` can also be used on left side of a [Function Stub](#function_stubs).
+The only major difference is that instead of the resulting function being bound to the value of `super`, it is bound to `self`.

 ### Types

 Every instance of a class carries its type with it.
 This is stored in the